Frequently Asked Questions

 What is your cancellation policy?

 While you gain a lot from consistently attending sessions, things come up in life, so if you need to cancel a session that is completely okay.
 I need a 48 hour notice for this to give enough time for me to re-book with someone who may be on my waiting list.
 If you cancel with less than 48 hour notice, you will be charged for the appointment.
-In emergency situations, I usually waive this policy, but this is up to my discretion.
+In emergency situations, I may waive this policy, but this is up to my discretion.

-What Therapeutic Modalities do you use in sessions?
+What therapeutic modalities do you use in sessions?

 I take an integrative approach to therapy utilizing Internal Family Systems, Gestalt, Somatic Therapy, Attachment therapy, and mindfulness practices.